thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Always link style sheets in the HEAD of an HTML document, before any JavaScript or favicon references.
 Never use inline styles.
 Never insert a STYLE tag into the BODY of an HTML document.

-#### CSS Ordering [GG: Needs review/edit - or refer to Grebb's doc]
+#### CSS Architecture/Organizaition

-Global files must be included first so that they may be over-written by more specific component styles.
+Global files must be included first so that they may be over-written by more specific styles.
 Style sheets referenced by conditional comments (usually browser-specific files) should be included last.

-1. Base (normalize, global, grid)
-2. Components (1 through n)
-3. Theme
-4. Page-specific

-[GG: Consider the following as well as SMACSS]

-1. Settings (variables/config switches - only if preprocessor is used)
-2. Tools (mixins/functions - only if preprocessor is used)
-3. Base (normalize, box-sizing, type selectors)
-4. Objects (abstracted, reusable patterns)
-5. Components (discrete UI components)
-6. Helpers (state, helpers)

-[GG: edit - should we make this a practical limit, such as 3 - 5 max?]
+We'll organize our CSS based on a SMACSS approach (Scalable and Modular Architecture for CSS).

+* Settings & Tools [preprocessor only]: Variables, conditionals, mixins, functions
+* Base: normalize, type selectors, universals (e.g. setting box-sizing globally)
+* Layout: page layout including header, footer, main content, sidebars, wrappers, and (optional) grid
+* Modules: modular UI components, including OOCSS structural abstractions (media object, etc) and module-specific states (.is-module-expanded).
+Most of the CSS for a site will be in this layer.
+* Theme: optional layer for how modules may look in a specific context (line of business, user configurable, etc - e.g. .theme .module)
+* Helpers: generally applicable helper and state rules - cannot be overwritten (only apply these when you absolutely want the properties, e.g. .float-left)

+Note regarding state rules: general rules that are globally applicable, such as .is-visually-hidden, should be included in the helpers layer.

+Stylesheets should be concatenated and minified in production code, and aim for the fewest number of stylesheets per page.
 NOTE: Do not exceed 30 style sheets per page.
 Internet Explorer (any version) will stop importing style sheets after it reaches 30, and the browser will not report an error, making debugging difficult.

 ### Integrating CSS with JavaScript